How to obtain a Gladue report

 - Asking crown counsel to request a Gladue report through the Ministry of Attorney General.

-For more information on the BCFNJC Gladue report program, please contact the director of the Gladue Services Department, Mitch Walker, at [email protected]
+For more information on the BCFNJC Gladue report program, please contact our Gladue Services Department, at [email protected]

 PSR vs. Gladue reports